 Here are four upgrades to consider — and how they’ll pay off over time.

 A home security system is one of the simplest upgrades homeowners can make to reduce both policy costs and the risk of loss due to burglary, accidents and storms.
-Home security generally falls under insurance companies’ protective device discounts and may include everything from door sensors and smoke alarms to centrally monitored systems that automatically notify emergency personnel if a problem arises.
+Home security generally falls under insurance companies’ protective device discounts and may include everything from door sensors and smoke alarms to centrally monitored systems that automatically notify emergency personnel if a problem arises with all entry window and door entry points of your home, including your garage doors.

 Home security systems cost $685-$994 on average to install, and monitoring services range from $20 to $70 per month.
 There are a number of DIY, self-installation systems that won’t require a hefty installation fee, though you will pay for the cost of the equipment.
 You can also track some systems and devices yourself from your smartphone, but you’re likely to qualify for the largest discount with third-party monitoring.